a1v0/advent-of-code-2023/README.md

 I don't know if this is the accepted way of doing a Jest-style `beforeAll`, but it certainly works!

+### `SECONDARY_INPUT_INTERPOLATION`

+Sometimes the second task of the day uses different demo data.
+To automate the loading of the correct data, I've used this (awkwardly named) environment variable.
+It will add a string to the file path retrieved by the `GetRawInput` method.

 ## How to run each challenge (with live data)

 Enter the `AdventOfCode2023` folder and run `dotnet run -- x y`, where `x` is the day name and `y` is the problem name (can be 1 or 2).
 Any additional arguments will be ignored.